Imperial Vienna is world-famous for its Viennese cuisine and Viennese coffee houses.

 MIDRANGE: Motel One Wien-Staatsoper – is a wonderful 3-star hotel next to Vienna Central Station and within 5 minutes from the city center by Vienna subway.
 It has an excellent location, modern rooms, and friendly staff.
 It is great value for money!

-BUDGET: Vienna Boutique Hostel – is a lovely and quiet hostel with a good location and super clean rooms.
+BUDGET: Vienna Boutique Hostel – is a lovely and quiet hostel in a good location, and with super clean rooms.
 It is 2.4 km from Vienna City Hall, 1.9 km from Kunsthistorisches Museum, and 3 km from Vienna Volksgarten.
 Vienna Boutique Hostel offers a fantastic stay in Vienna for budget travelers.

 MAP OF MOST FAMOUS VIENNA CAFES

-Click here to see the map of the best cafes in Vienna I have created to help you see the exact location of these famous coffee houses in Vienna, Austria.
-You can download the map and find them easily once when in Vienna.
+Click here to see the map of the best cafes in Vienna to see the exact location of these famous coffee houses in Vienna, Austria.
+You can download the map and find them easily when in Vienna.
 You can download the map offline from Google Maps.
-Click here to view the Google Map.

 VIENNA DISCOUNTS AND TRANSPORTS